lsu-ddem/pathways-site/content/3_Audio/0_BasicsOfSound/index.md

 ## Sound Synthesis

 The final concept to discuss on this page is sound synthesis.
 We have already gone over how a computer can store values from a recording as a sound file and play them back.
 Using this as a base the computer can generate its own audio tones that did not come from a previously recorded source.
 The computer can generate values that can then be sent to the DAC in order to generate sound.
-Below is a video showing a graphical representation of each waveform, and an audio example of them in the following order.
+Below is a video showing a graphical representation of each waveform, and an audio example of them, as well as a little more information on oncillators.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/1dFJfX6A6QQ?start=15" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=qV10Gb-Dvao" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Sine

 Sine waves have a gradual, curved slope between their high and low pressure levels.
+These sounds are considered to be 'pure'.

 #### Square

 Square waves jump immediately from high to low with no slope.
+These waves act like a boolean varible, because they only have two states.

 #### Triangle

 Triangle waves move linearly from their high to low pressure levels with no curves.
+It sounds a little brighter than a sine wave.

 #### Sawtooth

-A Sawtooth moves linearly from low to high, and then immediately jumps back to low
+A Sawtooth moves linearly from low to high, and then immediately jumps back to low.
+The ratio between these events can be changed to alter the sound of the wave.

 ### Additive Synthesis